TreeSynth: Synthesizing Diverse Data from Scratch via Tree-Guided Subspace Partitioning: Method

-\paragraph{Spatial Partitioning Workflow.} Recursively, we apply both criterion determination and subspace coverage steps to construct a complete decision tree for spatial partitioning.
-As illustrated in Figure~\ref{fig:illustration}, starting from the entire data space $\mathcal{O}$ (\textit{i.e.}, root node $\mathcal{N}_{Root}$) represented by training data description $\mathcal{C_O}$, we first perform criterion determination on $\mathcal{O}$ to identify the optimal dimension $\alpha$ that most effectively distinguishes data within the space $\mathcal{O}$.
-Through subsequent subspace coverage, $\mathcal{O}$ is partitioned into complementary and exclusive subspaces $\mathcal{O}_\text{sub}=\{\mathcal{A}_k | k=1,2,...,p\}$ based on $\alpha$.
+\textbf{Spatial Partitioning Workflow.} Recursively, we apply both criterion determination and subspace coverage steps to construct a complete spatial partitioning tree.
+As illustrated in Figure~\ref{fig:example_figure} and \ref{fig:illustration}, starting from the entire data space $\mathcal{O}$ (\textit{i.e.}, root node $\mathcal{N}_{Root}$) represented by training data description $\mathcal{C_O}$, we first perform criterion determination on $\mathcal{O}$ to identify the optimal criterion $\alpha$ that most effectively distinguishes data within the space $\mathcal{O}$.
+Through subsequent subspace coverage, $\mathcal{O}$ is partitioned into mutually exclusive and exhaustive subspaces $\mathcal{O}_\text{sub}=\{\mathcal{A}_k | k=1,2,...\}$ based on $\alpha$.
 Subsequently, the breadth-first search (BFS) algorithm is applied to each subspace $\mathcal{A}_k$ to recursively execute both steps until reaching the maximal depth $d$.
 As shown in Figure~\ref{fig: tree}, $ \mathcal{A}_2 $ is further divided into $ \mathcal{B}_1 $ and $ \mathcal{B}_2 $, with $ \mathcal{B}_1 $ subsequently partitioned into the leaf nodes $ \mathcal{C}_1 $ and $ \mathcal{C}_2 $.
 Finally, a spatial partitioning tree $\mathcal{T}$ is constructed and decomposes $\mathcal{O}$ into numerous mutually exclusive and complementary atomic subspaces $\mathcal{O}^{*}_\text{Leaf}$, each corresponding to a leaf node $\mathcal{N}^{*}_\text{Leaf}$.
-We also present the pseudo code to formularize the whole process in Algorithm~\ref{alg: process}.
-The mutual exclusivity of leaf nodes intrinsically ensures diversity in the synthesized dataset, while their complementary nature guarantees comprehensive coverage of the data space.
-The dual properties effectively prevents data collapse observed in conventional data synthesis methods.
+We also present the pseudo code to formularize the whole process in Algorithm~\ref{alg: process}. \textbf{The mutual exclusivity of leaf nodes intrinsically ensures diversity in the synthesized dataset, while their exhaustiveness guarantees comprehensive coverage of the data space.} The dual properties effectively prevents data collapse observed in previous data synthesis methods.